 - Clean high touch surfaces daily.
-This includes tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, faucets, and sinks. - If someone is sick or has tested positive for COVID-19, disinfect frequently touched surfaces. - Use a household disinfectant product from EPA's List N: Disinfectants for Coronavirus (COVID-19) according to manufacturer's labeled directions. - If surfaces are dirty, clean them using detergent or soap and water prior to disinfection.
+This includes tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, faucets, and sinks. - If someone is sick or has tested positive for COVID-19, disinfect frequently touched surfaces. - Use a household disinfectant product from EPA's List N: Disinfectants for Coronavirus (COVID-19) directions. - If surfaces are dirty, clean them using detergent or soap and water prior to disinfection.